lowsaelee/Treadmill_Exercise/README.md

 # Treadmill_Exercise

-Data on miles and steps walked along with the weight loss/gain.
+Exploratory Data Analysis on miles, footsteps walked.
+Trend in weight loss over time.

+Used linear regression on data for predictive analysis.